-Dari Balai Karangan Ke Tawangmangu — Building on Faith
+Dari Balai Karangan ke Tawangmangu — Building on Faith

 This is a series of events which led our office to design and build a series of classrooms in Indonesia - first in Balai Karangan, Kalimantan and then in Tawangmangu, near Surakarta, Java.
 This is a story worth telling because it describes a journey of faith; our client’s faith in us to provide design ideas and plans, and in their community to provide funding and construction labour.